Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Gravitational wave radiation of periodic orbits

-In the above equations, $\iota$ represents the angle between the particle's orbital plane and the observation reference line (line of sight), i.e., the orbital inclination; $\xi$ denotes the latitude angle, used to determine the projection of the particle's position on its orbit; and $\phi$ is the phase angle, characterizing the time evolution parameter of the particle in its periodic motion.
+In the above equations, $\iota$ is the orbital inclination angle; $\xi$ represents the latitude angle, used to determine the projection of the particle's position on its orbit; $\phi$ is the phase angle, characterizing the time evolution parameter of the particle in periodic motion.

-To investigate the influence of parameter $\alpha$ and charge $Q$ on the gravitational waveforms radiated from periodic orbits, we selected (3,1,2) periodic orbits with different values of parameter $\alpha$ and charge $Q$ as our research objects, and plotted the corresponding gravitational wave waveforms.
-To ensure the feasibility of numerical simulations, we use the following EMRI system parameters: $M = 10^6 M_\odot$, $m = 10 M_\odot$, $\iota = \pi/4$, $\xi = \pi/4$, and $D_L = 200{Mpc}$.
-In Figs.\ref{n} and \ref{o}, quantitative analysis reveals that, under a fixed charge $Q$, as the parameter $\alpha$ increases, both the periapsis and apoapsis radii of the particle's orbit can maintain stable motion in regions closer to the black hole's EH.
-Similarly, when the parameter $\alpha$ is fixed, increasing the charge $Q$ value shows the same evolutionary trend.
-Notably, the black dashed line depicts a classic Schwarzschild black hole.
+To investigate the effects of parameters $\alpha$ and charge $Q$ on the gravitational wave signals of periodic orbits, we select several representative sets of $\alpha$ and $Q$ from the parameter space determined in Section \ref{3.0} by EHT observational constraints and the orbital precession of the S2 star, and adopt the $(3,1,2)$ periodic orbit as an example to calculate and plot the corresponding gravitational waveforms.
+Here we set the EMRI system parameters as follows: $M=10^6 M_\odot$, $m=10M_\odot$, $\iota$ and $\xi$ are both $\frac{\pi}{4}$, $D_L=200$ Mpc.
+In the left panels of Figs. \ref{n} and \ref{o}, through quantitative analysis, it can be seen that with fixed charge $Q$, as the parameter $\alpha$ increases, both the pericenter and apocenter radii of the particle orbit can maintain stable operation in regions closer to the BH.
+Similarly, with fixed parameter $\alpha$, increasing the charge $Q$ exhibits the same characteristics.
+The black dashed lines represent the Schwarzschild BH case.

-Further analysis indicates significant differences in gravitational wave waveforms generated by BHs with varying parameter $\alpha$ and charge $Q$.
-Specifically, as parameter $\alpha$ or charge $Q$ increases, the gravitational wave waveforms not only exhibit an increasing trend in amplitude but also undergo substantial changes in their phase characteristics.
-These differences indicate that the characteristics of gravitational wave waveforms can serve as an effective tool for distinguishing between different types of Bhs.
-Concurrently, we observe that the gravitational wave waveforms of black holes within the framework of 4D-EGB gravity theory exhibit significant deviations in phase characteristics compared to classical theory.
-Therefore, future space-based gravitational wave detectors are expected to constrain the model parameters of 4D-EGB gravity theory and other alternative gravity theories by precisely measuring gravitational wave waveforms, thus providing a feasible theoretical basis for testing gravitational theories in strong gravitational field regions.